 Being North America’s largest tropical forest, the Everglades National Park is home to a wide and exclusive range of plants and animals.

-This National Park is stretched across various access points, offering a number of fun and informative activities for visitors to indulge in.
+This National Park is stretched across various access points, offering visitors several fun and informative activities.

 A great way to make the best of your trip to the Everglades National Park is to book a guided airboat tour at the visitor center.